UVADS/DS2022/SETUP.md

 ### Services

 - [ ] Create a [**GitHub**](https://github.com/) account.
 - [ ] Create an [**AWS Account**](https://signin.aws.amazon.com/signup?request_type=register).
 This requires payment for any services used.
 I recommend buying a prepaid credit card ($50-$100 max) and using it to create your new Amazon Web Services account with the “Free Tier.”
+This course should only incur $30-40 of charges at the most.
 - [ ] Create a free [**Docker account**](https://app.docker.com/signup) to use with Docker Desktop.

 ### Software